B3ny4m1n74f/BUInteractiveFAQ/README.md

 # BUInteractiveFAQ (CS673 Team 2)

-This project is designed to assist current and prospective Boston University Metropolitan College students by answering their questions on a variety of topics, such as programs, admissions, and more.
+This project is designed to assist current and prospective Boston University Metropolitan College students by answering their questions on a variety of topics, such as programs, admissions, and university resources.
 The system leverages novel LLM models and NLP concepts to provide accurate responses in a timely and user-friendly manner.

 ### 👍 Advisor
 | **Prof. Alex Elentukh** |